Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Methods

 This variance calculation comprises the variance in the median prediction $\left(\sigma_{\mathrm{median},i}^{\mathrm{pred}}\right)^2$, the variance in the standard deviation prediction $\left(\sigma_{\mathrm{std},i}^{\mathrm{pred}}\right)^2$, and the predicted standard deviation itself $\left(\mathrm{std}_i^{(\mathrm{pred})}\right)^2$.

+A more general emulator could instead attempt to learn the full strain-realization distribution.
+That is a different objective from the one pursued here.
+Our aim is to determine whether the existing median-and-standard-deviation representation, already validated for the \texttt{holodeck}-based PTA analysis, can be accelerated without changing the likelihood model or shifting the inferred astrophysical posteriors.

-As explained in Sec.~3.5 of Ref.~[\hyperlink{cite.Agazie_2023}{Agazie2023}], a transformed version of $p\left(x_i \mid \Theta\right)$ is used in calculating the likelihood of the PTA data, which is then combined with the priors on $\Theta$ to obtain the posterior distribution of \(\Theta\) given the PTA data.
+\hyperlink{cite.Agazie_2023}{Agazie2023} (in their Sec.~3.5) explain how a transformed version of $p\left(x_i \mid \Theta\right)$ is used in calculating the likelihood of the PTA data, which is then combined with the priors on $\Theta$ to obtain the posterior distribution of \(\Theta\) given the PTA data.
 The MCMC procedure samples this posterior distribution, thereby providing the inferred constraints on \(\Theta\).